FAQ

 Last updated

-At a high level, the algorithm implemented by our smart contracts determine a clearing rate by iterating through sorted bids and offers received in auction to find the rate where supply meets demand and the total volume of loans matched between lenders and borrowers is maximized.
+At a high level, the algorithm implemented by our smart contracts determine a by iterating through sorted bids and offers received in auction to find the rate where supply meets demand and the total volume of loans matched between lenders and borrowers is maximized.
 You can review the logic behind this algorithm in the internal function in the contract.

 The interest rate submitted in auction determines whether your tender filled in auction.
 Offers at or below the market clearing rate and bids at or above the market clearing rate are eligible for assignment.
 All other bids and offers outside of this range are said to be "left on the table", and associated tokens are returned to the owners’ wallets.
 Assignments prioritize the cheapest suppliers on the lending side (i.e., those with the lowest interest rates) and the borrowers most willing to pay (I.e., those with the highest interest rates).
-For more precise details view our documentation on the assignment process.
+For more precise details view our documentation on the .

 To ensure that auctions clear and settle as expected and to prevent "spoofing", auction participants are required to lock their collateral into non-custodial smart contracts at the time of bid/offer submission.
 Lenders lock the amount they have tendered to lend out and borrowers lock the collateral tokens backing the they are seeking to borrow.
 Participants may cancel or edit their tenders at any time to have their tokens returned or adjusted.

-To the extent that you submit multiple bids (or offers) into a single auction and more than one of them are accepted, all accepted bids (or offers) are aggregated into a single position at the market clearing rate.
+To the extent that you submit multiple bids (or offers) into a single auction and more than one of them are accepted, all accepted bids (or offers) are aggregated into a single position at the market .
 Tokens locked belonging to bids (or offers) not accepted in auction are automatically returned to your wallet.

 No, with some caveats.
 Term Repo loans are non-callable loans.
 Borrowers commit to borrowing and lenders commit to lending through the full term to maturity.
 This prevents "bank-run" dynamics where lenders try to pull before borrowers are ready to repay and leads to a more stable and sustainable market.